 After the drop to start the year, Q3 did see a 19% increase in contract opportunities compared to the previous quarter.
-This rise in jobs can be attributed to growth in areas including boutique asset managers, investment banks, brokerages, FinTechs and private equity houses where steps are being taken to reduce the contractor vs permanent imbalance.
+This rise in surveillance jobs, AML jobs and other compliance jobs can be attributed to growth in areas including boutique asset managers, investment banks, brokerages, FinTechs and private equity houses where steps are being taken to reduce the contractor vs permanent imbalance.

 As these smaller businesses increase revenues, so do their regulatory responsibilities.
 To accommodate for this, they need specialist compliance professionals to meet the stringent demands from the regulator and as a result, there was demand for regulatory change and 2nd line defence risk and control professionals.